Short-Context Dominance: How Much Local Context Natural Language Actually Needs?

 \textbf{Context Utilization:} Despite larger context windows, studies show that LMs often do not utilize long-range information. \citet{khandelwal2018sharpfuzzy} characterize predictions as “sharp nearby, fuzzy far away,” with sensitivity concentrated in the most recent span, while \citet{sun2021longcontext} demonstrate that only a small fraction of tokens benefit from context beyond the first few thousand tokens.
 Such works emphasize the inherent recency bias in language models.
 Complementing these results, \citet{liu2023lostmiddlelanguagemodels} document a strong positional bias—models attend to evidence at the edges of long prompts while neglecting the middle, a challenge further analyzed by \citet{foundinthemiddle}, who trace the effect to rotary positional encodings and propose positional modifications to resolve it.
-To mitigate these limitations, document retrieval approaches have been proposed to surface relevant passages at inference time \citep{borgeaud2022improving, izacard2022atlasfewshot}, while recent work emphasizes the role of training data quality in enabling long-context utilization.
+To mitigate these limitations, retrieval-based methods surface relevant passages at inference time \citep{borgeaud2022improving, izacard2022atlasfewshot}, while recent work emphasizes the role of training data quality in enabling long-context utilization.
 In particular, \citet{checnLDAMlongcontext} introduce an attention-based dependency measurement framework (LADM) to identify long documents with strong internal dependencies, showing that selecting such high-quality data for continual pretraining substantially improves long-context performance.
 Beyond interventions at the system and data level, attribution-based methods such as \citet{selfcite} directly test the necessity and sufficiency of context spans, offering a finer-grained perspective on how LLMs actually use long inputs.
 Similarly, we study the utilization of context from a minimal required sub-context viewpoint, showing that majority of next token queries utilize very local information.
-Additionally, we provide methodology to identify the minimal required sub context and while distinguishing between long-short context queries.
+Additionally, we provide methodology to identify the minimal required sub context, based on ground truth next token or next token distribution matching, rather than only distinguishing and separating long-short context queries.